Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 ## Camera Options

 To switch the selected camera mode, right-click on the rendered field view.
-The camera mode and selected position is controlled independently for every pop-up window, allowing for the easy creation of multi-camera views.
+The camera mode and position is controlled independently for every pop-up window, allowing for the easy creation of multi-camera views.

 ### Orbit Field